MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-4-create-a-receive-port-for-accepting-the-batch-message.md

 ---
 description: "Learn more about: Step 4: Create a Receive Port for Accepting the Batch Message"
-title: "Step 4: Create a Receive Port for Accepting the Batch Message | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Step 4: Create a Receive Port for Accepting the Batch Message"

+ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 ms.assetid: a37eb334-c4ae-40d1-a433-bf0ab39c0765
 caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Step 4: Create a Receive Port for Accepting the Batch Message
 In this step, you create and configure a port to receive the incoming batch.